Bangalore University: Ranking

+The NIRF ranked it 98th overall and 64th among universities in the 2022 rankings, but it has not appeared in the 2023 rankings.

-The QS World University Rankings ranked Bangalore University 351–400 in Asia in 2020.
-The NIRF ranked it 100th overall and 68th among universities.
+The QS World University Rankings ranked Bangalore University 551–600 in Asia in 2023.

 Distinctions

 In 2001, the university was accredited by NAAC and received Five Star Status.
-The university then once again reaccredited under the new grading system with a grade A.
+In 2016, The university then once again was reaccredited with an A grade under the new grading system.

 In a first, the university in 2010 announced admissions for transgender people by reserving one seat in each PG course.
-Now, the University's admission forms feature a third category of gender, namely 'Others'.
+Now, the university's admission forms feature a third category of gender, namely 'Others'.